 Weight-Loss

 This tea can also help individuals with their long-term weight-loss goals.
-The caffeine in Japanese green tea helps boost the metabolism by helping get rid of the free radicals that slow the body down, and the tea itself gives individuals more energy to use for exercising.
+The caffeine in Japanese sencha green tea helps boost the metabolism by helping get rid of the free radicals that slow the body down, and its high concentration of catechins plays a significant role in weight loss by increasing fat oxidation and energy expenditure.

 (Read more about Japanese green tea and weight loss in this post.)